Development Director – Career Opportunity

 The Conservancy currently manages 3,000 acres of habitat-rich property in the Escondido Creek watershed in North San Diego County and frequently adds to its conservation land portfolio.
 Additionally, the Conservancy provides outstanding outdoor education programming to over 5,000 youth and adults per year and is engaged in water quality enhancement activities.
 This is a new position.

 The Development Director reports to the Executive Director and works closely with the Conservancy’s Board of Directors.
-The Development Director supervises a full-time Development Associate and works as part of the Conservancy’s five-person marketing and communications group.
+The Development Director works as part of the Conservancy’s five-person marketing and communications group.

 Location and Logistics: